9. Database access

 ![]() |

-Like ODBC and OLE DB connectors, the generic connector provides a standard interface to the applications that use it but improves performance without sacrificing flexibility.
-In fact, the generic connector relies on the DBMS’s proprietary connectors.
+Like the ODBC and OLE DB connectors, the generic connector presents a standard interface to the applications that use it, but improves performance without sacrificing flexibility.
+The generic connector is based on the proprietary SGBD connectors.
 The application uses classes from the generic connector.
-These classes serve as intermediaries between the application and the proprietary connector.
+These classes act as intermediaries between the application and the proprietary connector.

-As shown above, when the application requests a connection to the generic connector, for example, the connector returns an instance of IDbConnection—the connection interface described in Section 9.3.3—implemented by either the MySQLConnection or SQLConnection class, depending on the nature of the request.
-The generic connector is said to have factory-type classes: a factory class is used to ask it to create objects and provide references (pointers) to them.
-Hence its name (factory = a place where objects are produced).
+In the example above, when the application requests a connection to the generic connector, the latter returns a IDbConnection, the connection interface described byragraphe 9.3.3, implemented by a MySQLConnection or SQLConnection according to the nature of the request made to it.
+The generic connector is said to have classes of type factory : we use a factory to ask it to create objects and give references to them (pointers).
+Hence its name (factory=factory, object production plant).

-There is no generic connector for all DBMSs (as of April 2008).
-To find out which ones are installed on a machine, you can use the following program:
+There is no generic connector for all SGBD (April 2008).
+To find out which ones are installed on a given machine, use the following program:

 using System;